Top questions to ask when designing a green roof

 - What is your budget?
 Creating a roof with succulents like sedum is the simplest and least expensive to install and maintain, while more sophisticated green roofs that support courtyards and shrubs increase the associated costs.

 - Do you have staff to maintain the green roof?
 There is no such thing as a maintenance-free green roof, so it’s important to be up front about this and to ask your green roof consultant what’s involved.
 If your client’s maintenance crew can only realistically access the roof a few times a year, they may want to choose lower maintenance plants whereas if they have a landscaping crew, they could opt for more visually appealing options that serve as an extension of their landscape.

 - Location.
 The microclimates in different regions – and their associated temperature and precipitation rates - can impact which plantings are best for the green roof.
 Hardiness zones also determine feasibility of different plant species.

 - Maturity time.
 The time it takes for your green roof to become established varies depending on the locale as well as the type of plants used.
 Sedum roofs, for example, generally require a two-year establishment period.

 - Waterproofing system.
 The assembly of the green roof will depend on what the waterproofing system is.
 And the waterproofing system will have cost implications as well.
 Talk with your green roof consultant about what type of waterproofing system is compatible with the green roof assembly.
 Green roof consultants are not waterproofing experts.
 Similarly, waterproofing experts are not green roof experts.
-At the least, the waterproofing membrane should have a root barrier so that the plant growth won’t damage the waterproofing system.
+At the least, the waterproofing (e.g. a liquid waterproofing membrane) should have a root barrier so that the plant growth won’t damage the waterproofing system.
 Also, be sure that the waterproofing product has had proven success in rooftop vegetation environments.